 So it's going to empower your search and it's going to empower your filtering, things like that.
 That's most metadata.
 It really helps to empower your outputs without breaking the model for your interoperability.
 You might put things in output classes so that the system knows if it's going to this country in this instance for this kind of deliverable, this tech should be colored this way.
 And if it's going to this deliverable, it should be styled like that.
 The metadata really makes that happen.
 The metadata is what really empowers that reuse and obviously so much more.

-Technical people can work with DITA, and they can take it to the nth degree, but non-technical people can do it as well.
-And so, you had a quote that said, "The way that we're going to win people over in this smoothest structured content is when they learn they don't have to be a tech writer."
+Technical people can work with DITA, and they can take it to the Nth degree, but non-technical people can do it as well.
+And Sophie, you had a quote that said "The way that we're going to win people over in this move to structured content is when they learn they don't have to be a tech writer."
 Talk a little bit about what you mean by that and the importance of this.